 - Upon completion of visit report to the front lobby receptionist to sign out

 - Visitations limited to 45 minutes.
 Gracedale can facilitate 3 simultaneous families.
-2 on Tower 7 and 1 in the gardens weather permitting
+We utilize closed units for visits and in the gardens, weather permitting

-- Visits will be indoor on Tower 7 or outdoors in the Gracedale Gardens
+- Visits will be indoor on closed units or outdoors in the Gracedale Gardens

 - Residents will wear surgical mask during visitation –If yours gets soiled during visit we will supply you a new one.